 So ideally, you want to be a bit more towards Vision, but still have the ability to move up and down the axis when appropriate.

-That Sweet Spot is what’s considered “Strategic Speaking.”
+The Sweet Spot for is what’s considered “Strategic Speaking.”

 Looking at the X-Axis, you see that the Sweet Spot is one that’s balanced between Logic and Emotion.
 If you’re only speaking on the Logic side, you risk sounding dry and even boring.
 If staying too much on Emotion is the issue, you may sound too “fluffy” and not credible.
 When answering leadership interview questions, you need to appeal to different types of people with different types of thinking styles.
 Balance is key for this.

 In the end, the Sweet Spot ends up being balanced on Logic/Emotion and a bit biased towards Vision.
 This is where you want to stay most of the time.

 Where You Fit On The Leadership Communication Matrix

 To move to the Sweet Spot, you need to first know where you tend to naturally sit.
 So ask yourself, where do I lie on Logic vs. Emotion?
 Do you tend to reason things out to explain them?
 Do people find you’re speaking more logical?
 Or are you able to talk about a moment in time that illustrates a point?
 Maybe using powerful analogies or metaphors to distill complex topics?

 Where do you lie on Vision vs. Details?
 Do I get feedback that I get “lost in the weeds?”
 Or do you have an easy time talking about the strategic vision of a project?

 We’ve seen that many of our clients end up where we’ve marked the “Typical Professional” – more biased towards the Logic side and heavy on the Details.
 We spend a lot of time moving them toward Emotion and even more time moving them up towards Vision.